 Report on line 11 the net income (loss) per the income statement (or books and records, if applicable) of the partnership.
-Amounts reported in column (a) of Parts II and III (see page 8) must be reported on the same accounting method as is used to report the amount of net income (loss) per income statement of the partnership on line 11.
+Amounts reported in column (a) of Parts II and III must be reported on the same accounting method as is used to report the amount of net income (loss) per income statement of the partnership on line 11.

-Do not, in any event, report on line 11 the net income of entities other than the partnership filing Form 1065 or Form 1065-B for the tax year.
-For example, it is not permissible to remove the income of nonincludible entities on lines 5 and/or 6, above, then to add back such income on lines 7 through 10, such that the amount reported on line 11 includes the net income of entities not includible in the U.S. income tax return.
-A principal purpose of Schedule M-3 is to report on line 11 only the financial accounting net income of only the partnership (including any other includible entities) filing Form 1065 or Form 1065-B.
+Don't, in any event, report on line 11 the net income of entities other than the partnership filing Form 1065 for the tax year.
+For example, it isn't permissible to remove the income of nonincludible entities on lines 5 and/or 6, above, then to add back such income on lines 7 through 10, such that the amount reported on

-Whether or not the partnership prepares financial statements, line 11 must include all items that impact the net income (loss) of the partnership even if they are not recorded in the profit and loss accounts in the partnership's general ledger, including, for example, all post-closing adjusting entries (including workpaper adjustments) and dividend income or other income received from nonincludible entities.
+Whether or not the partnership prepares financial statements, line 11 must include all items that impact the net income (loss) of the partnership even if they aren't recorded in the profit and loss accounts in the partnership's general ledger, including, for example, all post-closing adjusting entries (including workpaper adjustments) and dividend income or other income received from nonincludible entities.
+If the partnership prepares unconsolidated financial statements using the same accounting method used to determine worldwide consolidated net income (loss) for Part I, line 4, and if it uses the equity method for investments, the amount reported on Part I, line 11, will equal the amount of the unconsolidated net income (loss) reported on the unconsolidated financial statements.
+See Examples 5.3, 5.4, and 5.5 below.

 1. U.S. partnership P owns 60% of corporation DS1 which is fully consolidated in P's financial statements.
-P does not account for DS1 in P's separate general ledger on the equity method.
+P doesn't account for DS1 in P's separate general ledger on the equity method.
 DS1 has net income of \$100 (before minority interests) and pays dividends of \$50, of which P receives \$30.
 The dividend is eliminated in the consolidated financial statements.
 In its financial statements, P consolidates DS1 and includes \$60 of net income (\$100 less the minority interest of \$40) on line 4a.

 P must remove the \$100 net income of DS1 on line 6a.
 P must reverse on line 8 the elimination of the \$40 minority interest net income of DS1.
 In addition, P reverses its elimination of the \$30 intercompany dividend in its financial statements on line 8.
 The net result is that P includes the \$30 dividend from DS1 on line 11 and on Part II, line 6, column (a).
-P's taxable dividend income from DS1 must be reported on Part II, line 6, column (d).
+P's dividend income included on the tax return from DS1 must be reported on Part II, line 6, column (d).

-2. U.S. partnership C owns 60% of the capital and profits interests in U.S. LLC N. C does not account for N in C's separate general ledger on the equity method.
+2. U.S. partnership C owns 60% of the capital and profits interests in U.S. LLC N. C doesn't account for N in C's separate general ledger on the equity method.
 N has net income of \$100 (before minority interests) and makes no distributions during the tax year.
 C treats N as a corporation for financial statement purposes and as a partnership for U.S. income tax purposes.
 In its financial statements, C consolidates N and includes \$60 of net income (\$100 less the minority interest of \$40) on line 4a.